rethink sustainability

 Because we control the whole value chain, including the high-value end and the final price, we can pay farmers more

-Jonas Schaller: Our company was born out of the frustration with the fact that, despite the efforts of development aid and promises from multinational chocolate companies, child labour and poverty are getting worse.
-Up to 60% of cocoa farmers in Ghana live the below poverty line.8 This is because what’s missing is value addition and job creation – nearly all cocoa beans produced in Ghana and Ivory Coast are exported for processing9.
+Jonas Schaller: Our company was born out of frustration with the fact that, despite the efforts of development aid and promises from multinational chocolate companies, child labour and poverty are getting worse.
+Up to 60% of cocoa farmers in Ghana live below the poverty line.8 This is because what’s missing is value addition and job creation – nearly all cocoa beans produced in Ghana and Ivory Coast are exported for processing9.
 When people in developed countries buy chocolate, only a fraction of the value goes back to the country of origin.

 Our factory has created 150 direct jobs.
 We’re also creating business for other businesses, such as the recycling firm I mentioned.
 A wrapper factory also started up here to service our demand, and now has other clients.
 Creating better-paying jobs also creates demand for goods, which in turn creates supply.
 Development aid doesn’t create demand, so it isn’t a long-term solution.
 We hope we are writing a playbook for value creation from commodities in any country of origin.